arikkert/ansible-podmanhost/README.md

 playbook documentation
 ======================

-Installs and configures ansible on target host with CentOS >= 8.
+Installs and configures podman on target host with CentOS >= 8.
 Installs and configures NRPE with *check_podman* that checks what pods and containers running.
 Pods and containers to be checked should be defined as host_vars.
 It will configure the target host as podman host (controlling pods and containers) and reserves a separate partition for the pod/container data